NeurosurgeonTao/ImageJ_Macros/README.md

 *QuantIF_R&G_with_RATS.ijm* for the analysis of overlap of Red and Green.

 *TUNEL in Iba-1.ijm* for analysis of TUNEL+ (red) in microglia (green).

+*Microglia Ridge Detection* for analysis of microglial branch length in this experiment.
+Suitable for one channel 2D fluorescence pictures.

+*Microglial cell count* for automatic cell count in microglia fluorescence pictures.